MichaelBailly/esn-spa-converter/README.md

 ### npm run serve

 Start webpack-dev-server in watch mode.

-The assets are created in the `dist/` folder. webpack-dev-server points to this URL.
+## Once everything works

 Once the system is fully working:
-Delete `dist/` folder, run node index.js a last time, remove all files but `assets/`, `src/`, `dist/` and `webpack.config.js`.
+Delete all files but `assets/`, `src/` and `webpack.config.js`.
 Remove `linagora-rse` from the dependencies listed in `package.json`.
 Commit.
-The standalone SPA is done.
+The standalone SPA is ready.

 ## Layout